Best AI Palm Reading Apps 2026: Free vs Paid Compared

 "I want a quick, free, private palm reading with no signup."
 Use PalmVision.
 No account, no upload, no per-minute meter.
 Works on any phone.

 "I want to talk to a real human palmist."
-Purple Garden or Mysticsense.
-Both have modern interfaces and decent free intro credits.
-Kasamba, Keen, and California Psychics are also solid but skew older in interface design.
+Purple Garden or Mysticsense tend to have more modern interfaces and typically offer new-user intro credit.
+Kasamba and Keen are also well-established, with deep reader rosters.

 "I want the deepest possible reading of my own palm."
-Start with an AI scan (PalmVision or Palm Reader AI Scan) to get the objective feature map.
-Then book a live reader on Purple Garden and share your palm photo.
+Start with a free AI scan (PalmVision or Creen) to get an objective feature map.
+Then book a live reader on a marketplace like Purple Garden and share your palm photo.
 The AI reading gives you vocabulary and structure; the live reader adds interpretation and dialogue.

 The Meta-Question: Do Palm Reading Apps Actually Read Palms?